jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ![useful image]({{ site.url }}/assets/envfit_base.png)

-When we call the results of the envfit function, we get a table that gives our environmental variables as rows.
-It then gives their respective coordinates on the NMDS ordination in the NMDS1 and NMDS2 axes.

-The printed output of continuous variables (vectors) gives the direction cosines which are the coordinates of the heads of unit length vectors.
-In plot these are scaled by their correlation (square root of the column r2) so that “weak” predictors have shorter arrows than “strong” predictors

-Scores gives scaled relative lengths
-The plotted (and scaled) arrows are further adjusted to the current graph using a constant multiplier: this will keep the relative r2-scaled lengths of the arrows but tries to fill the current plot.
-You can see the multiplier using ordiArrowMul(result_of_envfit), and set it with the argument arrow.mul.
+The envfit vectors and factors (blue) are overlaid on the original NMDS plot with samples as black points.
+Projecting the samples onto an environmental vector will show how strongly that sample

+From the envfit description:
-Function vectorfit finds directions in the ordination space towards which the environmental vectors change most rapidly and to which they have maximal correlations with the ordination configuration.
+"Function vectorfit finds directions in the ordination space towards which the environmental vectors change most rapidly and to which they have maximal correlations with the ordination configuration.
 Function factorfit finds averages of ordination scores for factor levels.
-Function factorfit treats ordered and unordered factors similarly.
+Function factorfit treats ordered and unordered factors similarly."
-If permutations > 0, the significance of fitted vectors or factors is assessed using permutation of environmental variables.

 In order to plot using *ggplot2*, you need to extract the appropriate information from the nmds and envfit results.